13 April 2020

-On 13 April 1827, explorer Hugh Clapperton died whilst undertaking an expedition in Africa to find the source of the Niger river.
+Explorer Hugh Clapperton died on 13 April 1827, whilst trying to discover the source of the Niger river. ...

 Clapperton was born in Annan, Dumfriesshire and joined a ship's expedition at the age of thirteen.
 After service in the navy, he fought in the Napoleonic wars before befriending fellow Scot Walter Oudney, who inspired him to travel.